invalidred/kubernetes-basics/README.md

 team-red-app-676dc9f797   2         2         2       15m
 ```

-You can all use [Rollouts](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-back-a-deployment) to control deployments for example to rollback a deployment.
+An alternative to viewing replicasets for checking history is using [Rollouts](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-back-a-deployment) `kubectl -n team-red rollout history deployment/team-red-app`.
+And to undo `kubectl -n team-red rollout undo deployment/team-red-app` a deployment.
 However this is discouraged from git-ops principles as we want git to be the source of truth.
 To rollback, the best thing to do would be to update the `deployment.yaml` with previous version of the image and run `kubectl apply -f ./deployment.yaml -n team-red` instead.

 ## Create a Service